LeonBaram/j-campaign/elbar-rockseeker-lore.md

 ## why he's on the caravan
 - Elbar and Hilda are part of the same clan as Gundren Rockseeker
-- R&R A&A has a potential trade partner in Phandalin who is apparently willing to source some (mithril / adamantine / some other rare AF metal).
+- R&R A&A has a potential trade partner in Phandalin (Halia) who is apparently willing to source some adamantine.
 Elbar is traveling to Phaldalin to meet them personally, establish a proper business relationship, inspect their wares, seal the deal, and personally accompany the shipment (because the metals are CRAZY valuable)

 ## why he's a paladin
 - extremely strong sense of justice and right & wrong